 5. Target audience?
 “People who breathe” seems to be it

 Websites are websites!
 There’s nothing more to it.

-If your client asks you to build a website, it’s a website they will get!
+If your client asks you to build a website (no matter its type or the topics it is supposed to cover), it’s a website they will get!
 What else could a WordPress designer do?!